Jakub-Wilk/postgres-manager/README.md

 ## Notes

+- Requires the `.dump` file extension to detect dumps
 - Uses `pg_dump` and `pg_restore` (must be on `PATH`).
 - **Clean DB** manually drops all tables (`CASCADE`) before restore; it does **not** pass `--clean` to `pg_restore`.